Flank/flank-dashboard/readme.md

 # About Metrics :bar_chart:

 We believe Metrics will help you to monitor the quality of your project's codebase and processes.
-Metrics is used by developers, project teams, and organizations helping them to improve projects' performance, stability, and quality.
+Metrics application helps developers, project teams, and organizations to monitor and improve projects' performance, stability, and quality.

 ### Beautiful User Experience

 The Metrics Web Application provides a beautiful and handy UI delivered by creative designers and developers.
-The web application is powered using [Flutter](https://flutter.dev) making it fast and reliable.
-The UI visualizes the project's metrics and makes it easier to monitor metrics for different project by providing appropriate filters.
+The web application is powered by [Flutter](https://flutter.dev) making it fast and reliable.
+The UI visualizes the project's metrics and makes it easier to monitor metrics for different projects by providing appropriate filters.

 ![Dashboard UI](docs/images/dashboard_ui.png)

 ### Fully Integrated

-The Metrics software components consist of a set of tools that provide a convenient way to deploy components, synchronize projects data, configure logging and collecting analytics.
-Moreover, the CI Integrations Tool can be integrated to the project's CI to automate builds synchronization and provide up-to-date data to the Web Metrics Application ([user guide](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/02_ci_integration_user_guide.md)).
+The Metrics software components consist of a set of tools that provide a convenient way to deploy components, synchronize project data, configure logging, and collecting analytics.
+Moreover, the CI Integrations Tool can be integrated into the project's CI to automate builds synchronization and provide up-to-date data to the Web Metrics Application (See [user guide](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/02_ci_integration_user_guide.md) for more info).

 ![Concept map](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/platform-platform/monorepo/master/concept_map.puml)